kmgreg/ReactExpoComponents/README.md

-# Some Componentes I made that are useful.
+# Some Components I made that are useful.